Sara Gilbert Says Goodbye To ‘The Talk’ In Tears After Nine Years With The CBS Show

 After that, the sad tears came as a clip from earlier this year had Sara disclosing that “it was time” for her to leave the show.

-So upset to being telling everyone what was happened, Sara almost didn’t get through her announcement.
+So upset to be telling everyone what has happened, Sara almost didn’t get through her announcement.
 She managed, though, admitting that leaving was tough because of her love for the show, a place “that makes her happy.”

 In another two-minute video of Sara’s final act on The Talk, Sharon Osbourne also cried, blubbering while telling her friend and colleague how she feels about Gilbert’s imminent departure.